rsksmart/devportal-1.0/content/rsk-devportal/rif/wallet/user-guide/wallet-backup.md

 You can backup your wallet using the settings screen or when creating a new wallet.

-> If you lost access to your seed phrase, you can recover your wallet by visiting;
-> **Settings → Wallet Backup → View your phrase**
+> - If you lost access to your seed phrase, you can recover your wallet by visiting **Settings → Wallet Backup → View your phrase**.
-> Note that anyone who has access to your wallet seed phrase, can access the funds.
+> - Note that anyone who has access to your wallet seed phrase, can access the funds.
 We recommend backing up your seed phrase in a physical location only known to you.
 Do not rely on only electronic backups of your seed phrase.

 Visit settings and click on "backup wallet".
 If creating a new wallet, follow the instructions below;